 In the very confusing world of dieting, carbohydrates are often treated like the ultimate super villain, but they’re actually one of the most important parts of a healthy diet.
 Carbohydrates are broken down into glucose, which is the main source of energy for your entire body, and the most important resource for certain organs to function properly, such as your brain.

 It’s good to understand the two main types of carbohydrates, which are simple carbohydrates and complex carbohydrates.
 Simple carbohydrates are easier for your body to digest and convert into energy, and they can often be identified by the sensation of sweetness.
 Some examples of foods that provide simple carbohydrates are honey, sugar, syrup, milk, yogurt, and fruit.

 Complex carbohydrates, on the other hand, are harder for your body to digest.
 These tend to be more on the savory side, representing foods like brown rice and whole grain pasta or bread.
-Most complex carbohydrates, unless they have been heavily processed, also contain a lot of fiber, which is unique to carbohydrates, and helps rid your body of waste and regulates your intestinal track.
+Most complex carbohydrates, unless they have been heavily processed, also contain a lot of fiber, which is a unique carbohydrate that helps rid your body of waste and regulates your intestinal track.

 You should aim to consume 45-65 percent of your daily calories from carbohydrates.
 This can be accomplished by including things like pasta, brown rice, whole wheat bread, fruit, and starchy vegetables in your meals.
-Again, we highly recommend tracking your macronutrients on a daily basis, but you can eat intuitively by measuring a serving of carbs to be a cupped handful.
-Generally, women need 1 cupped handful per meal, and men need 2 cupped handfuls per meal.
+Again, if you don’t want to track every macronutrient on a daily basis, you can make sure your plate is roughly halfway full of healthy, whole grain carbohydrates at each meal.